BlogNewsResourcesWebinarsGlossary

 A strong security posture is essential if you want to mitigate the risks associated with SaaS.
 At Grip, we understand the challenges of shadow SaaS and the need for a comprehensive risk management dashboard.

-That’s why we created the Grip SaaS Security Control Plane – a platform that gives you complete control over SaaS access and usage company-wide.
+That’s why we created the SaaS Security Control Plane – a platform that gives you complete control over SaaS access and usage company-wide.
 Contact Grip to set up a complimentary SaaS security risk assessment or request a demo today.

 In this webinar: